heidihendry/camelot/doc/datasets.rst

 Multiple datasets
 -----------------

-*The features described on this page are coming in Camelot 1.6.0.*

 Camelot offers the ability to manage multiple isolated collections of data (a "dataset") within a single running Camelot.